Case Study: Addenbrookes Hospital

 Theatre Inventory Management

-Pioneering the use of RFID technology to centralise and streamline the management of theatre supplies has freed up time for clinical staff, optimised stock holding and minimised waste at Cambridge University Hospitals NHS Trust (CUH).
+Pioneering the use of RFID technology to centralise and streamline the management of theatre supplies, our solution has freed up time for clinical staff, optimised stock holding and minimised waste at Cambridge University Hospitals NHS Trust (CUH).

 In any acute hospital, preparing materials for scheduled and emergency procedures takes up a lot of clinical time.
 With 1000 beds, 61 wards and 35 operating theatres, Addenbrookes Hospital (part of CUH) is one of the largest hospitals in the UK.
 Therefore, CUH have massively benefitted from the introduction of RFID technology to their theatre supplies.